AlaskaAirlines/WC-Generator/util/auroMigrate.md

 1. Path to the newly created directory `{ String }`
 1. `--no-demo` flag `{ Boolean }`

 For obvious reasons, you cannot have two directories named the same.
-The migration command accepts any directory path, e.g. if the newly creates repo was in a sub-directory from where the legacy repo is, the command could be the following:
+The migration command accepts any directory path, e.g. if the newly created repo was in a sub-directory from where the legacy repo is, the command could be the following:

 ```
 $ auroMigrate auro-flight migration/auro-flight